trampgeek/moodle-qtype_coderunner/Readme.md

 grader cannot handle these situations.
 For such cases the *TemplateGrader* option can be selected in the *Grader* field of the question authoring form.
-The template code then has a somewhat different role: the output from running the expanded template program is required to be a JSON string that grades the question and provides appropriate feedback.
+The template code then has a somewhat different role: the output from running the expanded template program is required to be a JSON string that defines the mark allocated to the student's answer and provides appropriate feedback.

 A template grader